kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 available if the `restartPolicy` is set to `Never` (though [kubernetes#125677](https://github.com/kubernetes/kubernetes/issues/125677) wants to relax this validation to allow it to be used with other `restartPolicy` values).
-As a result, to expose the new backoff curve Jobs using this feature, the updated backoff curve must also be implemented in the Job controller.
+As a result, to expose the new backoff curve to Jobs using this feature, the updated backoff curve must also be implemented in the Job controller.
+This is currently considered out of scope of the first alpha implementation of this design.

 ### Relationship with ImagePullBackOff

 ImagePullBackoff is used, as the name suggests, only when a container needs to pull a new image.
-If the iamge pull fails, a backoff decay is used to make later retries on the image download wait longer and longer.
+If the image pull fails, a backoff decay is used to make later retries on the image download wait longer and longer.
 This is configured internally independently ([here](https://github.com/kubernetes/kubernetes/blob/release-1.30/pkg/kubelet/kubelet.go#L606))